Mexican Day Of The Dead Workshop with Jan O’Highway on Saturday 2nd November at Riverstone, Buckfastleigh

-Join us at our Mexican Day Of The Dead Workshop with Jan O’Highway on Friday 2nd November at Riverstone, Buckfastleigh between 1-4pm. for children’s activities and 4pm – 6pm for everyone to have a remembrance ceremony.
+Join us at our Mexican Day Of The Dead Workshop with Jan O’Highway on Saturday 2nd November 2019 at Riverstone, Buckfastleigh between 2pm and 5pm for children’s activities and 5pm – 6pm decorating the altar and 6pm – 8pm for music and memories.

 It is free to attend and you just need to turn up, no need to book.
 If you have any queries, please do not hesitate to email or call us.

-The event with children and adults starts at 1pm – 4pm with creating cut outs, sugar skulls, Day of the Dead bread, skeletons, to decorate the altar.
-The mood changes at 4pm when the fire is lit and everyone is invited to draw up a chair, place a photograph of a loved one who has died on the altar, light a candle and tell a story about them.
+The event with children and adults starts at 2pm – 5pm with creating cut outs, sugar skulls, Day of the Dead bread, skeletons, to decorate the altar.
+At 5pm the altar will be prepared and at 6pm the mood changes when the fire is lit and everyone is invited to draw up a chair, place a photograph of a loved one who has died on the altar, light a candle and tell a story about them.

 Día de los Muertos is on November 2nd.